carpentries-lab/metagenomics-shell/_episodes/03-working-with-files.md

 ~~~
 {: .bash}

-This will print out all of the contents of the `JC1A.fastq` to the screen.
+This will print out all of the content of the `JC1A.fastq` to the screen.

 > ## Exercise